matthewtberry/rapidjson/doc/tutorial.md

 ~~~~~~~~~~

 ## Create String {#CreateString}
-RapidJSON provide two strategies for storing string.
+RapidJSON provides two strategies for storing a string.

-1. copy-string: allocates a buffer, and then copy the source data into it.
+1. copy-string: allocate a buffer, and then copy the source data into it.
-2. const-string: simply store a pointer of string.
+2. const-string: simply store a pointer to source string.

 Copy-string is always safe because it owns a copy of the data.
-Const-string can be used for storing string literal, and in-situ parsing which we will mentioned in Document section.
+Const-string can be used for storing string literal, and in-situ parsing which we mention in [Document](doc/dom.md #InSituParsing) section.

 To make memory allocation customizable, RapidJSON requires user to pass an instance of allocator, whenever an operation may require allocation.
 This design is needed to prevent storing a allocator (or Document) pointer per Value.